skiadas/WebAppsCourse/syllabus.md

 ### Labs

 About once a week you will have a slightly longer and more thought-provoking lab assignment.
-You will work on these labs with the same person that will be your collaborator for the project.
-It is expected that you will work following a pair-programming paradigm, where you both work on the same computer, one person typing and another thinking about the code, trading places ever so often.

 ### Exams

-There will be two equal-weight exams, one midterm (TODO: Date) and one during finals week, focusing on both the theoretical aspects of the course and some code snippets.
+There will be two equal-weight exams, one midterm (date TBD) and one during finals week, focusing on both the theoretical aspects of the course and some code snippets.

 ### Project